-A student seeking admission to Graceland from high school must submit to the Admissions Office an application form, a high school transcript with at least six semesters of work, and ACT or SAT scores.
-An institutional deposit of \$200.00 is required prior to receiving a room assignment or registering for classes.
-All of the above information should be sent to the Admissions Office, Graceland University, 1 University Place, Lamoni, Iowa 50140.
+A student seeking admission to Graceland from high school must submit an application (www.graceland.edu/apply), a high school transcript with at least six semesters of work, and ACT or SAT results.
+Documents should be sent to the Admissions Office, Graceland University, 1 University Place, Lamoni, Iowa 50140.